SRGSSR/srgcontentprotection-apple/docs/README.md

 Then run `carthage update --platform iOS` to update the dependencies.
 You will need to manually add the following `.framework`s generated in the `Carthage/Build/iOS` folder to your project:

-  * `SRGContentProtection`: The content protection library framework
+  * `SRGContentProtection`: The content protection library framework.
+  * `SRGNetwork`: A network framework.

 For more information about Carthage and its use, refer to the [official documentation](https://github.com/Carthage/Carthage).